Skip to content

 Uploading Wheel packages to the server and installing them directly via PIP is theoretically feasible, but in most cases, it does not succeed.

 The reason is that the uploaded Wheel package itself may depend on other packages.
 Simply uploading the Wheel package used directly in the code cannot satisfy the dependency relationships.
-The more powerful the package, the more dependent packages it generally has, and the deeper the dependency hierarchy.
+The more powerful the package, the more dependencies it generally has, and the deeper the dependency hierarchy.
 This can eventually trap the operator in dependency hell.

 Therefore, unless the package to be installed does not depend on any other packages, it is generally not recommended to use the method of uploading Wheel packages to install third-party Python packages.